lsrdg/tatoeba-karini/README.md

 About the commands and their current state:

-- 2 two commands for **opening** Tatoeba.org from the command line (`-b`, `-i`), and they _should_ just work.
+- There are two commands for **opening** Tatoeba.org from the command line (`-b`, `-i`), and they _should_ just work.
 There are also other commands that should get their own 'open in the browser' version.

-- All the offline commands need improvement. `-f` is working pretty well for my personal use, but still need some REGEX to work as it should. `-s` is worst of all of them, taking several minutes to perform even the most basic search.
+- All the offline commands need improvement. `-f` is working pretty well for my personal use, but still need some REGEX to work as it should. `-s` is the worst of all of them, taking several minutes to perform even the most basic search.
   The uneficiency of these commands reflect how much I need to learn, any help welcome. (:

 - The fetching/scrapping command `-r` is not perfect, but it is what I had in